| Read time: 7 mins

 Whether falling within standards of practice, cemetery policy, or codes of regulation, (for example, as under the Cemetery and Funeral Bureau California Code of Regulations), adherence to minimum cemetery maintenance standards is often an important issue of compliance for cemetery operators.

 That can range from mowing grass or pruning bushes, to ensuring pathways or roadways are cleared, refilling or resetting settled graves, basic repairs and everything in between.

 Ensuring that work is carried out in a timely and efficient way relies on the ability to plan, prioritise and communicate effectively with your grounds crew.
 Managing that process can be time consuming, difficult to manage and even prone to error when reliant on paper-based work order systems.

 The result can sometimes be poor communication leading to wrong or incomplete work, misplaced paperwork, higher costs, and duplication of effort.

 The lack of evidence of work history can also provide difficulty when required to produce paperwork or reports for the purposes of audit.
 Read more about managing work orders here.

 The solution is to implement an online work order system that allows you to plan and carry out daily tasks more efficiently and create smarter workflows.
 Linking your work orders to an online mapping tool will also show exactly where the work needs to be carried out, removing any room for doubt.

-The PlotBox Work Orders module allows you to generate work orders from customized drop down lists, then assign, track and update job status in real time to help ensure compliance with service level agreements.
+The PlotBox Work Orders module allows you to generate work orders from customised drop down lists, then assign, track and update job status in real time to help ensure compliance with service level agreements.
 Live dashboards provide quick reports showing exactly what’s happening and what needs to happen.
-Reviewing past times taken to carry out work and monitoring productivity will also help you to better organize your day’s work and schedule more efficiently.
+Reviewing past times taken to carry out work and monitoring productivity will also help you to better organise your day’s work and schedule more efficiently.